 Guidance for international students

-We, the Career Service for Internationals, aim to assist you in your transition to professional life by providing the following services:
+We would like to support you in your transition to working life with the following additional services:

-- information and guidance, e.g. on the German labour market and the legal framework
+- Information and advice, for example on the German labour market and legal framework conditions

-- information on services from other institutions and organisations, e.g. on how to start a business.
+- Information on other offers from other institutions and organisations, for example starting a business.

 It is advisable to note down exactly how many hours you work and on which days.
 This is important as proof for yourself, for a potential employer and for the Foreigners’ Authority.